BertRaeymaekers/ansible-was/README.md

 ### Requirements

-On the OS setfacl and unzip (Debian packages acl & zip) must be installed.
+On the OS setfacl and unzip must be installed.
+- Debian: setfacl & zip
+- CentOS: setfacl & unzip

 The user with group {{iim_user}}:{iim_group}} must exist.